-Note: From this point onward, I will be using the French name with the accent mark, Montréal, except when using it in the name of teams, buildings and newspapers.
+Note: From this point onward, I will be using the French name with the accent mark for the City, Montréal; and for the Province, Québec.
+The exceptions will be for when using it in the name of teams, buildings and newspapers.

 Make sure you call your bank and tell them you're going.
 After all, Canada may be an English-speaking country (at least co-officially, with French, although Québec is French-first), and a democracy (if a parliamentary one), and a country with teams in America's major leagues, but it is still a foreign country.
 If your bank gets a record of your ATM card making a withdrawal from any country other than the U.S., it may freeze the card, and any other accounts you may have with them.
 So be sure to let them know that you will, in fact, be in Canada for a little while.

 As of June 1, 2009, you have to have a valid, up-to-date passport to cross the U.S.-Canadian border.
 You should also bring your driver's license (or other State-issued photo ID).
 If you don't have a valid passport, you will need a valid photo ID and a copy of your birth certificate.
 This is not something you want to mess with.
 Canadian Customs officials do not fuck around: They care about their national security, too.

 Do yourself another big favor: Change your money before you go.
 There are plenty of currency exchanges in New York City, including one on 42nd Street between 7th and 8th Avenue.
 There are also a few in New Jersey: Travelex has exchange centers at Newark Liberty International Airport, and at 4 malls: Garden Sate Plaza in Paramus, Jersey Gardens in Elizabeth, Menlo Park Mall in Edison and Bridgewater Commons.